Example1

 "Returns an instance of the driver"

-# Create a NumberVector instance, containing the member.
+# Make a NumberVector instance, containing the member.

 label="Temperature",